joonsunn/my-VM-setup/proxmox-experience.md

 Host/server side, installed the latest package at LizardByte github: <https://github.com/LizardByte/Sunshine/releases>

+Exact steps for installation: <https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/installation.html#debian-package>

 After downloading the `sunshine-ubuntu-22.04-{arch}.deb` file, install:

 ```bash
 sudo apt install -f ./sunshine-{ubuntu-version}.deb
 ```

 Before starting `sunshine` service, need to login to VM from Proxmox shell, just in case previous step was done via xRDP or other means.
-Starting `sunshine` will not work over xRDP because it needs a display to attach to, which xRDP is alreayd occupying if currenty connected via xRDP.
+Starting `sunshine` will not work over xRDP because it needs a display to attach to, which xRDP is already occupying if currenty connected via xRDP.

+On usage of `sunshine`: <https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/usage.html#usage>

 To start `sunshine` service after installed and logged in via Proxmox shell, run: